 Let me share a few very general trends I notice, and of course let me emphasize that these are just trends and not rules:

-- Don’t expect Lufthansa to open any first class award seats more than a week in advance if there aren’t at least four seats for sale
+- Nowadays simply don’t expect Lufthansa to open up first class award seats to partner programs more than four days out

-- Lufthansa makes award seats available until the very last minute, so don’t be surprised to see first class award seats made available on the day of departure
+- Lufthansa makes award seats available until the very last minute, so don’t be surprised to see first class award seats made available as late as the day of departure

 - Generally the last one or two first class seats for sale won’t be made available for awards